 Building and pest inspections should be done before you exchange contracts.
 You want to be sure that the property is structurally sound and isn’t housing termites or any other pests.
 Even new properties can have a problem that only a professional will be able to uncover.

-If you need to borrow more than 80% of the value of the property (60% for Low Doc loans) – what’s known as the loan to valuation ratio – you’re likely to be charged an amount to cover the lender’s risk.
+If you have a smaller deposit and need to borrow a high proportion of the value of the property – what’s known as the loan to valuation ratio – you’re likely to be charged an amount to cover the lender’s risk.

 As a home owner you may need some other forms of home insurance to protect your home and contents against fire, flood, theft and more.